 In layout and furnishings the cabins are identical, the significant differences being the size of windows and height above water level (higher cabins enjoy better views and fewer stairs).

-Cabins on the lowest (Haydn) deck have smaller windows (160 x 40 cm) which don’t open.
-There are no single cabins as such but we are allocating some two-bed cabins for single occupancy.
+Cabins on the top decks (Mozart and Strauss) are the most desirable, with floor-to-ceiling windows which slide open and minibars.
+There are twelve suites (Mozart) measuring 26.4m2 with a corner sofa area and small balcony.
+Cabins on the lowest (Haydn) deck have smaller windows which don’t open.
+There are no single cabins as such but we are allocating some twin-bed cabins for single occupancy.

 Seating.
 Specific seats are not reserved.
 You sit where you want.

 Acoustics.
 This festival is more concerned with locale and authenticity than with acoustic perfection.
 The venues may have idiosyncrasies or reverberations of the sort not found in modern concert halls.

 Changes.
 Musicians fall ill, venues may close for repairs, airlines alter schedules: there are many circumstances which could necessitate changes to the programme.
 We ask you to be understanding should they occur.